 Media Center

-Media Center - Lydia Rosenberg - Library Media Specialist
+Lydia Rosenberg - Library Media Specialist

-The students at Friendship love to visit the Media Center where the Destiny electronic card catalog makes finding books easy and fun.
+About the Friendship Library Media CenterThe students at Friendship love to visit the Media Center where the Destiny electronic card catalog makes finding books easy and fun.
 We have a large number of fiction and non-fiction books for both students, parents, and teachers to check out.
 Our Media Advisory Committee ensures that books we add to our library are engaging and relevant to our community.
 Students are able to use the Media Center computers and iPads for Accelerated Reader tests or other research based learning projects.
-Students are encouraged to come in before school to check out or work on projects.
+Students are encouraged to come in before school to check out books or work on projects.

 Media class offers students a wealth of learning opportunities.
 It provides an enjoyable experience for all students at Friendship as they have the opportunity to self-select their reading material and discover what they like to read about when not in class.
 Students receive instruction on media skills while developing a love of reading.
-During this time they also have the opportunity for book check out.
+During this time, they also have the opportunity for book check out.
 Students are able to check out throughout the day and week outside of their assigned class time as well.
 All books are checked out for 2 weeks.

 Number of checkouts: